JohnGoldsmith/dotnetrdf-wiki/UserGuide-Configuration-Full-Text-Query.md

 # Configuring Full Text Query

-Full Text Query is a non-standard SPARQL extension provided by the **dotNetRDF.Query.FullText.dll** library, please see [[UserGuide/Full Text Querying with SPARQL|Full Text Querying with SPARQL]] for general details on its usage.
+Full Text Query is a non-standard SPARQL extension provided by the **dotNetRDF.Query.FullText.dll** library, please see [[Full Text Querying with SPARQL|UserGuide-Full-Text-Querying-With-SPARQL]] for general details on its usage.

 You can use the [[Configuration API|UserGuide-Configuration-API]] to attach full text query functionality to a SPARQL Endpoint.
 To do this you will need to specify configuration for one of several ancillary objects.